-I had never been through anything quite as deep, or frankly, personally frightening as my burnout almost 15 years ago.
+I had never been through anything quite as deep, or frankly, personally frightening as my burnout back in 2006.

-Burnout moves fatigue and the darkness from a place where it was in your control to place where you can simply no longer control either.
+Burnout moves fatigue and the darkness from a place where it was in your control to a place where you can simply no longer control either.

 I’ve heard from more than a few of you who have let me know that you’re in the midst of burnout right now.